JMAlego/ArDMX/README.md

 It should be possible to build for around £10 or less (though you may need to make a few).
 You'll find the most expensive part is the Neutrik NC5FAH-DA (or compatible) XLR 5-pin connector.

+As of revision 1.1 a cheaper option of using the 3-pin XLR Neutrik NC3FAH1-DA connector which the board now also supports.

 ## License

 Hardware designs are licensed under the [Creative Commons Attribution 4.0 International Licence](https://creativecommons.org/licenses/by/4.0/).